-A one-of-a-kind wildlife adventure
+A unique wildlife paradise

+Have you ever heard of Galapagos, Ecuador?
 Bike, hike, sail, kayak and paddleboard your way around the greatest wildlife hotspot on the planet.
 These 13 islands (five of them inhabited) way out in the Pacific Ocean, 1,000km from Ecuador’s coast, emerged from the bottom of the sea from volcanic eruptions, creating awesome lunar landscapes in which to seek out your next adventure.
 In turquoise mangroves, surreal cactus fields and white, black and red beaches, come within feet of amazing animals like marine iguanas and Galapagos penguins – these guys have never had to worry about predators so show no fear of humans.
 This is the natural world at its most real and the closest you’ll ever feel to being part of it.

 With a miniscule human population of under 2,000, seahorse-shaped Isabela has a real laidback island vibe.
 Puerto Villamil, the largest settlement where most of the hotels and restaurants are based, is set along a creamy, palm-lined beach.
 But this isn’t a place simply to chill; Isabela has more things to do and see than anywhere else in the Galapagos with amazing snorkelling, incredible bike rides, a hike up an active volcano, and awesome boat trips in easy reach.
 Throw in the flamingos, giant tortoises and marine iguanas wandering in and around the town and it’s a wildlife paradise.